machal/cssmine-content/zmeny-6.md

 Autoprefixer
 ------------

-This problem has nowday a rather elegant solution - an Autoprefixer:
+This problem has nowdays a rather elegant solution - an Autoprefixer:
 [github.com/postcss/autoprefixer](<http://github.com/postcss/autoprefixer>).

 You will simply write the CSS code as if all browsers could operate with